IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Note: When you enter a command from this document that uses the backslash character (\), make sure that you immediately press the Enter key and then continue with the rest of the command.
 In most cases, the backslash has been positioned for ease of readability.
 # A pound sign is used to indicate a command is entered from the shell, specifically where root authority is needed (root refers to a user with a UID = 0).

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 xi

 z/OS information
 This information explains how z/OS references information in other documents and on the web.
 When possible, this information uses cross-document links that go directly to the topic in reference using shortened versions of the document title.
 For complete titles and order numbers of the documents for all products that are part of z/OS, see z/OS Information Roadmap.
 To find the complete z/OS library, go to IBM Documentation (www.ibm.com/docs/en/zos).
-Learning resources: Getting started with IBM zSystems (developer.ibm.com/learningpaths/get-startedibmz/) provides online learning about IBM Z® basics and Red Hat® Open Shift on IBM Z. xii z/OS: z/OS Data Set File System Administration
+Learning resources: Getting started with IBM zSystems (developer.ibm.com/learningpaths/get-startedibmz/) provides online learning about IBM ZÂ® basics and Red HatÂ® Open Shift on IBM Z. xii z/OS: z/OS Data Set File System Administration

 How to provide feedback to IBM
 We welcome any feedback that you have, including comments on the clarity, accuracy, or completeness of the information.
 For more information, see How to send feedback to IBM.

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 xiii